andy9677/simple-demo/README.md

-# simple-demo
+# Simple Repository
-This is a simple training repo
+This is a training read me file.